linwk20/linwk20.github.io/_pages/about.md

 1. Advanced Micro Devices, Inc. (AMD), Co‑Op / Intern
    - SLAM for Autonomous Driving System: Lidar SLAM, BEV SLAM, Multisensor SLAM for real autonomous driving system
    - AMD GPUs Testing and Evaluation: Testing and evaluating AMD’s GPUs and Software stack on multiple famous Neural Network models.
-2. Cambricon Technologies Co., Ltd.
+2. Cambricon Technologies Co., Ltd., Intern
    - Neural Networks pruning for super‑resolution networks

 <!-- Like many other Jekyll-based GitHub Pages templates, academicpages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.